 It stands to reason that each person is built differently, or rather – they have an idea of their own personality type.
 It could perhaps remain within the realm of polar opposites; reserved or outgoing, sensitive or thick-skinned.

 Psychometricians and psychologists have tried to tease the science out of what defines personality, and if it makes sense to attribute individual differences to the way people think, feel or behave.
-And while there are many ways to measure personality, psychologists have mostly forfeit the idea of dividing humanity into types.
+And while there are many ways to measure personality, psychologists have mostly forfeited the idea of dividing humanity into types.
 They have instead refocused to the concept of personality types.

 The most widely accepted set of traits lie in the realm of the Big Five or the Five Factor Model: